collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * upstream

 <!--
+### A Note About Remotes

+What is origin?
+The place where your code originates from.

+When you clone a repo locally, the remote will automatically assigned the remote name "origin".
+That means that when you push changed files to origin, you are pushing the files to the repo that you cloned from.
+For example, if you cloned from a fork, you will be pushing to the fork.
+If you cloned from an organizational repo, you will be pushing to the organizational repo.
+Then, you will submit a pull request from there.

 * Understand difference between origin (the default remote, and where you clone from), upstream (where you pull from), and fork (user account copy)
 * If you cloned from an organization, the origin is the organization account, if you cloned from a fork, the origin is your user account
 -->